TheNoFace/now_downloader/README.md

   -o  | --opath <dir>         Overrides output path to check if it's been set before -dc | --dcont               Do not check integrity of content/livestatus files in content folder -r  | --maxretry [number]   Maximum retries if download fails
-                              Default is set to 10 (times) -dr | --dretry              Disable retries (same as -r 0) -t  | --ptimeth [seconds]   Failcheck threshold if the stream has ended abnormally Default is set to 3200 (seconds) -dt | --dptime              Disable failcheck threshold -c  | --custimer [seconds]  Custom sleep timer before starting script
+                              Default is set to 10 times -dr | --dretry              Disable retries (same as -r 0) -t  | --chkint [seconds]    Check stream status if it has ended abnormally by checking file size Default is set to 60 seconds -c  | --custimer [seconds]  Custom sleep timer before starting script
                               WARNING: Mandatory if today is not the broadcasting day
 Notes: